n-rook/osfe-spell-balance/README.md

 It costs time as well as mana to cast a spell.
 As such, Thunder is fine, but it would be inappropriate for "Quad Thunder" to deal 400 damage for 4 mana.
 Something like Ragnarok is better; it deals 350 damage and is higher rarity.
 However, you should get something for the extra mana: something like Thunderstorm, which does 75 damage per tile on average, is too weak in comparison to spells like Cold Snap or Anubis.

 This should be obvious from the name, but I'm not going to adjust the power of weapons or artifacts.
 Trust me, this is enough work as it is.
+I'm also not going to change the basic function of spells.

-## Damage numbers
+## Reasonable spells

+I'm honestly writing this for my own reference, so I have other spells to compare to.

 For single-square damage, a spell like Thunder or Revenge is the baseline: 100 damage for 1 mana.

-For AOE, 50 damage to all enemies is the baseline.
+For AOE, 50 damage to all enemies for 1 mana is the baseline.
 Anubis is 70, but poison takes a long time to kick in.

 # The Changes